 The IDA Code of Ethics is a comprehensive directive on the ethical codes of conduct an IDA dentist member is expected to follow.
 The IDA code of ethics has been formulated keeping in mind the DCI Code of Ethics i.e. Dentist’s Act amended in 2016 and adopted from various international Dental Associations promoting high standards of patient care matching global standards.
 IDA strives to put India on the global map by holding its members to a very high standard through the adoption of this Code of Ethics.

-1.1 These regulations may be called the IDA Code of Ethics , 2018.
+1.1 These regulations may be called the Revised IDA Code of Ethics , 2014.

 In these regulations, unless the context otherwise requires;

 2.1 ‘Act’ means the Dentists Act, 1948 (16 of 1948);

 2.2 ‘Council’ means the Dental Council of India;

 2.3 Dentist means any person with a register able dental degree (in Part A or Part B of the State Dental Register) either by virtue of a prior registration with the Council or one who has been conferred a Bachelor of Dental Surgery (BDS) from any university recognized by the Council and shall be referred to as a Dentist or Dental Surgeon;

 2.4 Post graduate dental degree refers to any postgraduate qualification such as MDS in any discipline of dentistry received by convocation from a University recognized by the Dental Council of India or any other post graduate qualification equivalent to MDS that is recognized by the Council;

 2.5 All expressions used and not defined in these regulations shall have the meanings assigned to them in the Act and the regulations made there under from time to time.